novillo-cs/lab_08_usaco/README.md

 ```
 Absolute path: It is the complete address of a file or directory starting from the root of the file system.
-Relative path: It is a location relative to the current working directory,
+Relative path: It is a location relative to the current working directory.
 ```

 * Test your code with the two test cases provided.
 If you would like you can create your own test cases.